jurjenbloo/dbleu/content/post/why-dbleu-exists.md

 I’ve been prevented from talking to the people doing the work because truth is inconvenient.
 Later I learned it wasn’t about me; it was fear.
 That’s when I wrote my rule: **full access to people, systems and data**.
 No access, no engagement.
 Theatre is expensive.

 ## A programme that wouldn’t move, until it did
-At EDSN, the C-ARM programme, critical to the Dutch energy transition, was stuck.
+The program, a critical to the Dutch energy transition, was stuck.
 Politics, complexity, years of stall.
 We installed SAFe with discipline, professionalised international collaboration, and put **real-time delivery analytics** on the table so predictability stopped being a wish.
 The system went live nationwide.
-Not a miracle—just decisions, cadence, and transparency.
+Not a miracle, just decisions, cadence, and transparency.

 ## A transformation at scale
-At Liberty Global, I worked across five countries and 500+ people on Horizon and Horizon Go.
-We built a **data-driven delivery culture**: business case for SAFe, health checks, agile practice, and dashboards that made scope, velocity and risk unmissable.
+At a Global media/telecom, I worked across five countries and 500+ people on Horizon and Horizon Go.
+We built a **data-driven delivery culture**: business case for SAFe, health checks, agile practice, and dashboards that made scope, velocity, and risk unmissable.
 Cycle time moved **40 → 36 weeks**.
 Confidence returned because evidence returned.

 ## What I believe (and won’t compromise)
 - **Timebox everything.** Indefinite projects create indefinite excuses.